Veggie Shares CSA

 - 1 vacation day for small shares

-- A weekly newsletter with recipes and stories from the farm
+- A regular newsletter with recipes and stories from the farm

 - An open invitation to farm events, such as tours and potlucks